 Low and high voting securities

-4.18 The JSE will not:

-(a) grant a listing to a company with low or high voting securities; or

-(b) allow an existing listed company to issue low or high voting securities.
+4.18 The JSE will not allow an existing listed company to issue low or high voting securities.

 However, where a company currently has listed low or high voting securities, the JSE will grant a listing of additional securities of that class.

-4.19 A low voting security is one that confers on its holder, both at the time of listing of the security and subsequently, reduced voting rights in comparison with the voting rights conferred on the holders of equity securities of the issuer already listed.
-The voting rights may be reduced either with respect to the number of votes per security or with respect to the matters on which the holders of the securities may vote, or otherwise.

-4.20 A high voting security, on the other hand, is one that confers on its holder, both at the time of listing of the security and subsequently, enhanced voting rights in comparison with the voting rights conferred on the holders of equity securities of the issuer already listed.
-The voting rights may be enhanced either with respect to the number of votes per security or with respect to the matters on which the holders of the securities may vote, or otherwise.

 Minimum contents of annual financial statements

-8.63 In addition to complying with IFRS, Section 30 of the Act and paragraph 3.84 of the Listings Requirements, issuers are required to disclose the following information in the annual report (in the case of paragraph 8.63(a), (l), (q)–(s)), and in the annual financial statements (in the case of paragraph 8.63(b)–(k), (m)–(p)):
+8.63 In addition to complying with IFRS, Section 30 of the Act and paragraph 3.84 of the Listings Requirements, issuers are required to disclose the following information in the annual report (in the case of paragraph 8.63(a), (l), (q)–(t)), and in the annual financial statements (in the case of paragraph 8.63(b)–(k), (m)–(p)):

 (a) …

+(t) Disclosure on the dual class share structure pursuant to paragraph 4.46, if applicable.